Sim4n6/plasoWiki/Users-Guide.md

 ## Only Used to Old Perl Version

-I'm an old time and liked the old perl version of the tool but I really like to make the switch.
+I'm an old timer and liked the old perl version of the tool but I really like to make the switch.
 Fear not, [here](https://github.com/log2timeline/plaso/wiki/Upgrading-From-0.x-Branch) is a guide to help you out.